probonopd/mock-arturia-controller/README.md

 ## Installation

 * Install CircuitPython `.uf2` on Raspberry Pi Pico
+* Install `boot.py` and `code.py` in the root of the Raspberry Pi Pico
-* Install the needed libraries in the `lib` directory as shown below
+* Install the needed libraries in the `lib/` directory as shown below

 ```
 lib/adafruit_hid